January 12, 2010

 The Manifesto thus combined elements of contemporary democratic and progressive thought (franchise reform, labour reform, limited nationalisation, taxes on wealth and war profits) with corporatist emphasis on class collaboration (the idea of social classes existing side by side and collaborating for the sake of national interests; the opposite of the Marxist notion of class struggle).

 This sounds remarkably like a program that most liberals and progressives could salute, doesn't it?
 Of course, fascismo changed markedly after Mussolini assumed control and turned it into a right-wing dictatorship, but what we're concerned with here is the evolution of the term fascism from its linguistic origins in pre-Roman Italy to the present.
 However, we must guard against the notion that there is anything particularly Italian (or German for that matter) about fascism.
 The symbolism of the fasces is widely used and displayed in government sponsored designs in the U.S., France and a number of other Western democracies.
-Similar symbols are native to most cultures; it is well night universal.
+Similar symbols are native to most cultures; it is well nigh universal.

 In order for fascism to come to dominate an identity group, it must have a compelling narrative.
 Whether group identity is based on nationality, ethnicity, religion, class, caste, gender or whatever, there is sure to be a story that glorifies the "tribe" and sets it above all others.
-Typically, it reaches far back into history and has elements both of exaltation and humiliation, triumph over its adversaries and victimhood.
+Typically, it reaches far back into history and has elements both of exaltation and humiliation, triumph over its adversaries and victimization.
 And it will come replete with slogans and symbols, and nowadays, more than likely, bumper stickers.

 To sum up, the linguistic root of the term fascism and its visual representation clearly refer to identification with a particular group of people, originally based on family, clan and tribe, including place and language, evolving eventually into what we would nowadays call nationalism, or internationalism when it is based on a politico-economic ideology like capitalism or communism.
 As will be discussed further, the essential principle applies to any kind of identity politics that distinguishes between "Us" and a "Them" and asserts "Our" interests as primary.
 At what point, then, does this basic pattern, which is neither good nor bad in itself, become malevolent and get properly labeled as "fascist"?
 One could say that it turns ugly when sports fans, for example, start physically assaulting one another rather than just rooting for the home team.
 At the scale of international relations, when nationalism becomes aggressive and predatory, then we can clearly identify the pattern as fascistic.
 The simplest manifestation is that of the schoolyard bully, usually consisting of a leader and his loyal followers.
 Writ large, it supplies the tacit or explicit rationale for all wars.

 It must be stressed that there is nothing inherently wrong with group identification.
 On the contrary, without it we would be alienated and lost.
 Indeed, there appears to be a biological basis to this familiar phenomenon - see The Dark Side of Oxytocin, the Hormone of Love - Ethnocentrism - NYT.
-The turning point is when a healthy sense of group pride turns into belligerent arrogance and racism; when patriotism becomes an excuse for hating foreigners, when we start dehumanizing and vilifying others, when we go along with a party line that gives us the right to oppress and dispossess outsiders.
+The turning point is when a healthy sense of group pride turns into belligerent arrogance and racism; when patriotism becomes an excuse for hating foreigners, when we start dehumanizing and vilifying others, when we go along with a party line that gives us the right to oppress and dispossess those outside the group boundary.

 Many observers have remarked that people use the words "fascist" or "fascism" in a context that has only the vaguest reference, if any, to historical events that occurred in the previous century.
 However, there is a remarkable consistency to the usage that is commonly overlooked.
 First of all, it is always negative, something to be rejected and actively opposed.
 Second, it is always used to refer to something characteristic of a particular group of people unlike us, people with whom "we" don't identify, all of whom have in common this "fascistic" quality.
 And it always contains some explicit or implicit accusation of injustice, abuse of power and arbitrary use of force.
 At this point it should be becoming clear that fascism is a word that may have been coined in the context of 20th century European politics, but which has been adopted in popular speech to refer to something far more basic, universal and timeless, for which no handier term existed.
 I suspect that the peculiar potency of the word derives from the enormously successful wartime propaganda of the Allies that strove to identify "our enemies" du jour with evil incarnate, and kept alive through a myriad of films, books and the approved version of history taught to young people.
 It is no accident that fascists are always the "other," while "we" are always both the victims and the heroic warriors keeping "them" at bay.

 Let's look at some circumstances in which a person or some group of people are typically labeled fascist.
 Children sometimes accuse their parents, or caretakers, of being fascists.
 What they mean is that their liberty to do as they please is being unfairly circumscribed.
 No, you can't stay up late playing video games.
 You can't sleep over with your friends, or whatever.
 They are fascists because they have used the authority vested in their position to control your behavior and activities.
-You must comply, because they have a monopoly on the use of force, the ability to withold whatever you want or feel you need and are entitled to, and in the last resort, to inflict physical punishment if you do not obey.
+You must comply, because they have a monopoly on the use of force, the ability to withhold whatever you want or feel you need and are entitled to, and in the last resort, to inflict physical punishment if you do not obey.
 Another frequent use of the term occurs in the context of confrontations with the police.
 They represent authority, as signified by their uniforms and the fact that they are armed and have the government sanctioned option to use their weapons.
 Nowadays, in our generally disaffected mood, the Government is commonly perceived to be fascist.
 Here, the relationship to the Roman fasces is obvious - they are identified with the State and its power.
 A wonderful example of the notion of fascism as it is popularly understood is the character of Nurse Ratchett in Ken Kesey's classic "One Flew Over the Cuckoo's Nest."
 She represents the absolute and arbitrary power of established authority to control others' lives.
 One might accuse one's boss of being a fascist for exactly such reasons.
 They have the authority and the power and, as you see it, they abuse it.

 Let's try a thought experiment to test our own fascist propensities.
 Create a mental list of those characteristics that constitute your identify.
 I will provide an example by doing this for myself.
 I am male, Caucasian, an American, a Jew by birth and a Buddhist by inclination, a senior citizen and retiree, a veteran, a writer, a revolutionary, left-handed and blue-eyed with dark hair.
 And that's just a partial survey.
 To what extent do I identify with each of the groups just enumerated?
 The answer is all of them, to a greater or lesser extent.
 By identify I mean that there is some emotional attachment, some sense of tribal belonging, however vague and ill-defined that might be.
 But is that really who I am?
 Note that all of the above are accidents of birth, except for being a Buddhist and a writer, which are the result of choices that I made (I enlisted in the Army when I was young, confused and looking for a place to hang my hat, and almost immediately regretted it), Also note that, with the exceptions mentioned, all of these identity groups have a story associated with them, ranging from some simple positive affirmation to a long and complicated narrative.
 Let's look at them one by one in terms of fascist potential.